-NUTS II values being subject to the implementing act in accordance with article 31(4) of Directive 2018/2001 can be used by economic operators.
+NUTS II values being subject to the implementing act in accordance with article 31(4) of Directive 2018/2001 as amended by Directive 2023/2413 can be used by economic operators.

 It is also possible to calculate average GHG values for a certain region, provided that this takes place on a more fine-grained level.
 Use of such values should be restricted to farm groups only.